shawntmeyer/AzureVirtualDesktop/docs/scope.md

 This auto-scaling solution is already embedded to the Design and Implementation component.
 In case this is not needed, it can be easily disabled.

-NOTE: At this time, auto-scaling is still not available in USNat and USSec.
-Subject to change.

 ### Session Hosts

 - [ ] How many Session Hosts, Desktops, and/or Apps will be published?